Low additional load

 Re-deposition of snow occurring at a wind speed greater than about 4 m/sec for loose snow, and greater than 10 m/sec for denser snow.

 Snow lacking cohesion.
-The term "loose snow" is used for slack new fallen snow or depth hoar; however, the definition also applies to very wet snow.
+The term "loose snow" is used for slack new fallen snow, depth hoar or very developed faceted crystals; however, the definition also applies to very wet snow.
 Loose snow can lead to loose snow avalanches.